 Go on a short walk through town and finish your visit with a drink and snack at the Francisco Barbosa Square.
 Estarreja is a little bit off-route, at least compared to the other towns.
 Still, for the bigger steet art fans, it could be worth a visit.
 Once more, I’ll let the murals speak for themselves.

-This article was written in collaboration with Turismo de Portugal Centro and TAP Portugal.
-I was invited on an amazing press trip to see the street art of Centro.
+I wrote this article in collaboration with Turismo de Portugal Centro and TAP Portugal.
+Thank you for inviting me on this amazing trip to see the street art of Centro.
 Visit CenterofPortugal.com for more useful information about the region!